mpv-player/mpv/README.md

 The [release list][releases] has a summary of most of the important changes on every release.

-Changes to the default key bindings are inidcated in [restore-old-bindings.conf][restore-old-bindings].
+Changes to the default key bindings are indicated in [restore-old-bindings.conf][restore-old-bindings].

 ## Compilation